top of page

 The ban possibly came about from erroneous perception bred of buttoned-down conservative lifestyle, aided and abetted by the sometimes Machiavellian maneuvers of the old manager, that opting freebodies were mostly low-spending wild local hippies, kinky voyeurs and shameless exhibitionists -- obviously bad for business -- rather than in fact representative of a respectable broad cross-section of awakening global humanity that's mindfully embracing radical body freedom in appropriate public places as a basic human right on our fair planet.

-The truth is, Stewart Springs management never even tried to gain any conscious handle on the inherited clothing-optional policy, as have done other regional rural spring resorts permitting simple nudity in the spa area and sometimes even beyond.
+The truth is, Stewart Springs management, with no first-hand experience of the benefits of radical body freedom at spas, never tried to gain a conscious handle on the inherited clothing-optional policy, as did other regional rural spring resorts permitting simple nudity in the spa area -- sometimes even beyond.
 (Bathhouse layout wasn't optimal, besides.)
-As mentioned elsewhere, past manager Mary finally permitted it on approval by 'owner' Foggy, but, likely thrown off over her office-manager mother's sudden death, she never hammered out a solid policy (and possibly lacked the needed awareness on such a delicate issue to have created one, anyhow).
+As mentioned elsewhere, past manager Mary finally permitted it on approval by 'owner' Foggy, but, likely thrown off over her office-manager mother Pat's sudden death, she never hammered out a solid policy (and, again, possibly lacked the needed awareness for such a delicate issue to create one, anyhow).

-So, all along, the scene was semi-anarchistic, allowing loads of wiggle room for abuse by any so inclined to ogle (including, mea culpa, writer, in less conscious times) and boldly exhibit themselves, succumbing to the body-objectifying disease of a warped 'culture', rather than lifting up consciousness and attuning to higher body-mind-spirit re-integration that simple mindful nudity fosters in a mindful social environment amid nature.
+So, all along the scene was semi-anarchistic, allowing loads of wiggle room for abuse by any so inclined to ogle (including, mea culpa, writer in less conscious times) and boldly exhibit themselves, succumbing to the body-objectifying disease of a warped culture rather than lifting up consciousness and attuning to higher body-mind-spirit re-integration that simple mindful nudity can foster when amid in a mindful social environment in nature.

 One would've hoped new management might've resurrected the policy once seeing the light, how such simple nudity worked hand-in-glove with the healing oasis when working to raise awareness of such a clothing-optional scene -- as, again, had virtually every other more popular regional rural mineral springs resort in the greater northwest US.